Phillip Alford: Career

 Alford appeared in three productions with Birmingham's Town and Gown Civic Theatre, whose director called up Alford's mother to see if her son was interested in auditioning for the part of Jem in To Kill a Mockingbird.
 Initially Alford had refused, but agreed to audition under the condition that he would miss half a day of school.
 As one of the three finalists, he was called to New York City for a screen test several weeks later and won the role of Jem Finch.

 During the filming, his parents drove to Hollywood to be with him, and his sister became the stand-in actress for Mary Badham, who played Jem's sister, Scout, in the film.
 He and Badham were constantly bickering and at odds with each other during most of the shoot; at one time after their worst argument, he had planned mischief against her.

 Alford's other acting credits include: Bristle Face (1964) (TV); the role of "Boy" in Shenandoah (1965); The Intruders (1970) (TV); and Fair Play (1972) (TV).

 Personal life

-Since retiring from acting, Alford now works as a businessman in Grenada, Mississippi and stays out of the limelight.
+Since retiring from acting, Alford now works as a businessman in Grenada, Mississippi and stays out of the limelight, but has appeared in a number of film documentaries as an interview partner.
 He followed his father into the construction business.
 Alford is divorced and has two children.